junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 7443A

-> by striking “special trial judges” in subsections (a) and (e) and inserting “magistrate judges of the Tax Court”;
+> by striking “special trial judges” in subsections (a) and (e) and inserting “magistrate judges of the Tax Court”,

 | | |
 |---|---|